5GZORRO/issm/api/README.md

 Data payload:
-    service_owner      - the id of the service owner/tenant to perform this request (str) intent             - the intent to be submitted (json) offered_price  - price of the slice/resource
+    service_owner      - the id of the service owner/tenant to perform this request (str) intent             - the intent to be submitted (json) requested_price  - price of the slice/resource
         latitude       - the desired location of the slice/resource longitude      - the desired location of the slice/resource slice_segment  - the segment of the slice (i.e, edge, core, ran)